tweag/FawltyDeps/README.md

 ### Why FawltyDeps does not match `sklearn` with `scikit-learn`?

-There are cases, where FawltyDeps may not match imports and obviously related dependencies, like `sklearn` and `scikit-learn` and reports `sklearn` as _undeclared_ and `scikit-learn` as an _unused_ dependency.
+There are cases, where FawltyDeps may not match imports and obviously related dependencies, like `sklearn` and `scikit-learn`.
+It will report `sklearn` as _undeclared_ and `scikit-learn` as an _unused_ dependency.

-To solve this problem, make sure that you run FawltyDeps in the development environment of the project you are testing.
+This happens because FawltyDeps is not running in a Python environment (typically a virtualenv) where the `scikit-learn` package is installed, and as a result it cannot see that `scikit-learn` provides the `sklearn` import name.

-To determine a mapping between packages and exported modules, FawltyDeps looks into packages installed in the virtual environment it is running in.
+To solve this problem, make sure that you install and run FawltyDeps in a development environment (e.g. virtualenv) where your project's dependencies are also installed.